9 Intro to Linux Administration

 .

-You will frequently need to change where files are on your system, including copying, deleting, moving, and more.
+You will frequently need to change where files and directories are on your system, including copying, deleting, moving, and more.

 You can copy a file or directory from one place to another using the cp